 Parking - Contains public and private parking lots, parking spaces, and other parking infrastructure

-Parks & Trails - City's parks, trail system, on-street bike facilities, and sidewalks
+Parks and Trails - City's parks, trail system, on-street bike facilities, and sidewalks

-Wards & Neighborhoods - Ward boundaries, also known as aldermanic districts.
+Wards and Neighborhoods - Ward boundaries, also known as aldermanic districts.
 Additionally, this map includes active neighborhood associations.